Diane Chambers: Departure

 In December 1986, Long decided to leave Cheers for a movie career and family; she said that she and Danson had "done some really terrific work at Cheers".
 Her decision was so surprising that it became national news and greatly worried the show's cast and crew, who believed that the Sam-Diane relationship was fundamental to Cheers' success.

+Glen Charles, Jim Burrows, and Les Charles did not decide on a storyline script regarding how Shelly Long's character would make her final exit from the sitcom or the reason for Diane's exit until one week before the season finale.
+Three different scenarios were discussed and debated.
+All were rejected.
+They decided that Sam and Diane would not get married and then break up.
+Diane would not give birth to Sam's child for him to raise alone.
+And Diane would not just disappear without a reasonable storyline.

 In February 1987, the creators decided to find a female lead replacement who did not resemble Shelley Long.
 During production of "I Do, Adieu," the producers developed ideas to separate Sam and Diane.
 Many ideas of writing out Diane were attempted, but they decided she would leave Boston for a writing career.
 James Burrows said they intended Cheers to be a comedy about comedy set in the bar, but the "Sam and Diane" romance dominated the show for five years and would have made the bar a minor role and less relevant if Long had not left the show in 1987.
 When Long decided to leave Cheers, producers made plans to revise the show without losing its initial premise; they credited Long's departure for saving the series from cancellation.
 Long said:

 Long's replacement Kirstie Alley debuted as businesswoman Rebecca Howe in the sixth season and became a main cast member thereafter.

 Before her appearance in the series finale, Shelley Long appeared as herself in the special 200th episode in 1990, which was hosted by John McLaughlin and other cast members.
 Long's return was rumored in 1989, but a spokesperson for Paramount Television dismissed these rumors.